 - Tailor security controls appropriate to each individual’s risk

-With user risk profiles, like Ethan and Steven’s, your organization can better understand individual user risk, and compare it to the rest of the department or organization as a whole.
+With user risk profiles, like Josie and Steven’s, your organization can better understand individual user risk, and compare it to the rest of the department or organization as a whole.
 Adjustments can be made to high-risk accounts, such as increasing security controls, to limit access to confidential data and mitigate other potential risks.
 Medium and Low-risk accounts, however, need not be as strongly affected by these controls, optimizing organization productivity.
-All in all, these profiles provide important insights into employee risk, allowing you to tighten controls around users like Steven without affecting the productivity of responsible users like Ethan.
+All in all, these profiles provide important insights into employee risk, allowing you to tighten controls around users like Steven without affecting the productivity of responsible users like Josie.

 When 20% of security breaches involve human error, it’s not at all surprising that organizations spanning all industries are looking for solutions to mitigate user risk.
 A user risk profile allows organizations to view employee risk at different scales, whether it be individual, departmental, or organizational.
 This allows your company to proactively identify and mitigate risky user actions, access levels, and attackability — as well as stop cyberattacks in their tracks — by safeguarding high-risk users without hurting productivity in the process.